In this post, we will see how to format Instant to String in java.

 String instantStr = instant.toString().replaceAll("[TZ]", " "); // Output: Default String format for Instant: 2021-05-01 12:14:30.687870800 |

-If you need time in milliseconds rather than nanosecond, you can use:
+If we need time in milliseconds rather than nanosecond, we can use:

 1 2 3 4 |